ucb-bar/gemmini/README.md

 * Scratchpad and accumulator memory parameters (``sp_banks``, ``sp_capacity``, ``acc_capacity``): Determine the properties of the Gemmini scratchpad memory: overall capacity of the scratchpad or accumulators (in KiB), and the number of banks the scratchpad is divided into.

-* Type parameters (``inputType``, ``outputType``, ``accType``): Determine the data-types flowing through different parts of a Gemmini accelerator.
-For example, ``inputType`` may be an 8-bit fixed-point number, while ``accType``, which determines the type of partial accumulations in a matrix multiplication, may be a 32-bit integer. ``outputType`` only determines the type of the data passed between two processing elements (PEs); for example, an 8-bit multiplication may produce a 16-bit result which must be shared between PEs in a systolic array.
+* Type parameters (``inputType``, ``outputType``, ``accType``):
+Determine the data-types flowing through different parts of a Gemmini accelerator.
+For example, ``inputType`` may be an 8-bit fixed-point number, while ``accType``, which determines the type of partial accumulations in a matrix multiplication, may be a 32-bit integer.
+``outputType`` only determines the type of the data passed between two processing elements (PEs); for example, an 8-bit multiplication may produce a 16-bit result which must be shared between PEs in a systolic array.
+If your datatype is a floating-point number, then you might also want to change the ``pe_latency`` parameter, which specifies how many shift registers to add inside the PEs.
+This might be necessary if your datatype cannot complete a multiply-accumulate operation within a single cycle.

 * Access-execute queue parameters (``ld_queue_length``, ``st_queue_length``, ``ex_queue_length``, ``rob_entries``): To implement access-execute decoupling, a Gemmini accelerator has a load instruction queue, a store instruction queue, and an execute instruction queue.
 The relative sizes of these queue determine the level of access-execute decoupling.
 Gemmini also implements a reorder buffer (ROB) - the number of entries in the ROB determines possible dependency management limitations.

 * DMA parameters (``dma_maxbytes``, ``dma_buswidth``, ``mem_pipeline``): Gemmini implements a DMA to move data from main memory to the Gemmini scratchpad, and from the Gemmini accumulators to main memory.
 The size of these DMA transactions is determined by the DMA parameters.
 These DMA parameters are tightly coupled with Rocket Chip SoC system parameters: in particular ``dma_buswidth`` is associated with the ``SystemBusKey`` ``beatBytes`` parameter, and ``dma_maxbytes`` is associated with ``cacheblockbytes`` Rocket Chip parameters.

+There are also optional features, which can be either enabled or left out of Gemmini at elaboration-time.
+For example:

+* Scaling during "move-in" operations (``mvin_scale_args``, ``mvin_scale_acc_args``):
+When data is being moved in from DRAM or main memory into Gemmini's local scratchpad memory, it can optionally be multiplied by a scaling factor.
+These parameters specify what the datatype of the scaling factor is, and how the scaling is actually done.
+If these are set to ``None``, then this optional feature will be disabled at elaboration time.
+If both the scratchpad inputs are accumulator inputs are to be scaled in the same say, then the ``mvin_scale_shared`` parameter can be set to ``true`` so that the multipliers and functional units are shared.

 Software
 ==========